Resources

 ZMOT (Zero Moment of Truth)

-ZMOT (Zero Moment of Truth) is a marketing concept introduced by Google.
-It is the moment when a consumer researches a product online before purchase, gathering reviews, comparisons, and information that shape their buying decision
+ZMOT is a marketing concept introduced by Google — the moment a consumer researches a product online before purchase, gathering reviews and information that shape their buying decision.